 As assets for handling ISEE test preparation I have a very broad background in Math to include the middle grades PreAlgebra and Algebra 1 and high school Algebra 2, Geometry, Trigonometry and Precalculus.
 Along with this, I have helped many individuals prepare for the Math sections of the PSAT, SAT and the ACT.
 As such, my background is also very applications-oriented.
 The ISEE test preparation (which I began with a student during the summer of 2016) draws on a student's ability to handle, among other areas, many word applications problems involving algebraic representations and also application of newly-defined symbolism.
 These are situations that I'm very well-equipped to deal with given my prior Math experiences.
 Note: I DO NOT deal with the VERBAL section of the ISEE.

-I have a PhD in ORGANIC Chemistry from the University of Illinois in Urbana-Champaign and have gained much experience over 20+ years having utilized ORGANIC Chemistry in the private sector, having taught ORGANIC Chemistry concepts within both community colleges and universities, as well as having tutored private clients in both first semester and second semester ORGANIC Chemistry.
+I have a PhD in ORGANIC Chemistry from the University of Illinois in Urbana-Champaign and have gained much practical experience having utilized ORGANIC Chemistry in the private sector, having taught ORGANIC Chemistry concepts within both community colleges and universities, as well as having tutored private clients in both first semester (2323 at UTD, 3371 at SMU, and 2423 within the DCCCD and Collin Colleges) and second semester (2325 at UTD, 3372 at SMU, and 2425 within the DCCCD and Collin Colleges) ORGANIC Chemistry.
 I particularly enjoy using my solid background in the whole year course in GENERAL Chemistry, along with my very effective combination of ORGANIC Chemistry resources and also my 21st century international Nutritional know-how, to give students (particularly those directed toward medical and health-related careers) a jump-start with ORGANIC Chemistry during the summer (typically early June through mid-August, 1-2 times per week) in advance of taking it in the fall.
 This way they will be trained in how to think critically so that they will be able to dramatically cut down on the amount of memorization required.
 The net result is that they won't have to see themselves being thrown into the deep end without having had any previous swimming lessons and can also nix the idea that ORGANIC Chemistry has to end up being the so-called "deal-breaker" course.
-As an added note, I am very familiar with the content taught and quiz/exam questions (particularly those involving rankings of substances against specific criteria) that are used throughout both ORGANIC Chemistry 1 and 2 at UTD.
+As an added note, I am very familiar with the content taught and quiz/exam questions (particularly those involving rankings of substances against specific criteria) that are used throughout both ORGANIC Chemistry 1 and 2 at UTD and SMU.